This Page in Progress

 Told by Stan Hall

 The YO-3A began at Lockheed Missiles and Space Company, Sunnyvale, California, in early 1966.
-Stan Hall, of Glider Fame, works with LMSC engineers, Don Gailbraith, and David Schnebly, to develop the silent airplane.
+Stan Hall, of Glider Fame, works with LMSC engineers, Don Gailbraith, and David Schnebly, to initiate the silent airplane concept.

 Told by